 VICTAS is a clinical trial to test the combination of Vitamin C, thiamine and hydrocortisone for the treatment of sepsis..
 It will be conducted across 30 to 40 major academic medical centers in the United States and will enroll at least 500 patients.
 All patients in the clinical trial will receive the regular best intensive care available for sepsis, and half of the patients will additionally receive vitamin C, thiamine and hydrocortisone.
 By testing a large number of patients, the doctors can then see if the group of patients that got the combination of medications did better than the group that did not.

 These drugs will be given via an IV every six hours for a total of 96 hours.
 The doctors participating in this trial are located in the ER and ICU departments at several large hospitals across the United States.
 They will be collecting information about the use of vasopressors (drugs that increase blood pressure), respiratory support (treatments to aid breathing) and the status of the patients at 30 days and up to one year after treatment.
 Patients must be adults, non-pregnant, and meet certain requirements to be in the trial so that the doctors can do a proper comparison between the two groups.

-Currently, the VICTAS trial has started to enroll subjects.
-More information and updates about this clinical trial will be posted here and at clinicaltrials.gov once the trial is launched.
+Currently, clinical sites are being activated and the VICTAS trial has started to enroll subjects.
+More information and updates about this clinical trial will be posted here and at clinicaltrials.gov.